-Selecting the right loyalty partner can help identify your most loyal brand advocates by tracking referral traffic and will show you exactly how much revenue you’re generating from saving on ads.
+Selecting the right loyalty partner can help identify your most loyal brand advocates by tracking referral traffic and will show you exactly how much revenue you’re generating from referred customers.
 The above image shows real results from a top Shopify store using Smile.io to power their rewards program.

 Social media also plays a huge role in amplifying the message of your brand and your advocates to build trust in your brand.
-The emergence of beauty trends like glossy makeup, bold lips and extensive skincare routines, among others, have influenced consumer purchase habits.
+The emergence of beauty trends like cloud skin, bold lips, and extensive skincare routines, among others, have influenced consumer purchase habits.
 These trends have also resulted in some extremely creative marketing efforts from beauty brands on social media.
-Consumers are now around 40% more likely to discover new brands or products via social media.
+A report shows that 42% of consumers ages 18-24 are inspired by social media when it comes to makeup.

-Beauty has made a significant mark on platforms like Youtube and Instagram solidifying the need for a strong, credible online presence, and reviews are a great way to achieve this.
+Beauty has made a significant mark on platforms like YouTube, Instagram, and TikTok solidifying the need for a strong, credible online presence, and reviews are a great way to achieve this.

 Reviews create dialogue between brand and consumer, increase engagement, and improve your online presence.
 A product with a single positive review can see an increase in conversions of 10%, while 100 positive reviews can lead to a 37% increase.